|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 May 19, 1945

 Lat 3° 17' 60N Long 117° 37' 60E Tarakan Island is located off the northeast coast of Borneo.
+At the southern edge of the island is Tarakan (Tarakan Town) and Tarakan Airfield.
+At the center of the island was the Djoeate boorterrein (Djoeate drilling site).
+To the east is the Celebes Sea.
 Prewar and during the Pacific War, part of the Netherlands East Indies (NEI).
 Today located in North Kalimantan Province (Kalimantan Utara) in Indonesia.

 The Tarakan area was developed by the Dutch into the oil producing center of the Dutch East Indies (DEI).
 Starting in 1902, the Dutch began drilling oil wells in the Tarakan area with 800 wells in operation by the start of the Pacific War.
 Starting in 1915, the Imperial Japanese Navy (IJN) began importing oil from Tarakan when the fleet switched from coal to oil.